AlainParadis/HEAL610/lit-review-new.md

 In the professional context, almost half of Ontario’s higher education learners participate in some form of WIL to be better prepared for the workplace {% cite stirling_practical_2024 %}.
 Research shows that participants in WIL experience superior labour market outcomes, including a higher likelihood of employment and significantly higher incomes {% cite wyonch_class_2023 %}.

-#### Benefits to Employers
+#### Importance to Employers

 Employers play a crucial role in WIL initiatives, benefiting from several advantages.
 WIL serves as a pipeline for recruiting skilled graduates who are familiar with industry practices and expectations.
 It is a useful talent scouting opportunity for employers, forging new connections with up-and-coming graduates {% cite usher_why_2020 %}.
 Employers report reduced recruitment costs and risks when hiring graduates who have participated in WIL.
 Students bring fresh perspectives, innovative ideas and cutting-edge knowledge to the workplace, contributing to organizational growth and problem-solving.
 Collaborating with educational institutions fosters long-term relationships that support workforce development {% cite bilgin_impact_2024 %}, {% cite chatoor_working_2023 %},
 {% cite doolan_benefits_2019 %}, {% cite freudenberg_its_2008 %}, {% cite mcrae_work-integrated_2018 %}, {% cite stirling_practical_2024 %}

-#### Benefits to Institutions
+#### Importance to the College

+-   Incorporating meaningful experiential learning opportunities keeps students engaged academically, reducing dropout rates {% cite mabungela_accelerating_2024 %}.
--   {% cite sachs_2017_2017 %}, {% cite stirling_practical_2024 %}:
+-   A robust WIL program positions Algonquin College as a leader in experiential education, attracting prospective students and industry partners alike {% cite sachs_2017_2017 %} {% cite stirling_practical_2024 %}.
-    -	Increased community engagement
-    -	Increased communication with government, community and industry
-    -	Opportunities for curriculum enhancement with applied content that is inclusive and accessible for all students
-    -	Enhanced student education, satisfaction and engagement
-    -	Enhanced student recruitment
+-   Embedding WIL supports the college’s commitment to preparing graduates for the workforce while fulfilling its mandate under the Ontario Colleges of Applied Arts and Technology Act {% cite canlii_ontario_2017 %}.
--   Faculty currency and network building {% cite provosts_task_force_on_experiential_education_experiential_2017 %}
+-   Faculty currency and network building {% cite ferns_driving_2016 %}, {% cite patrick_wil_2008 %}, {% cite provosts_task_force_on_experiential_education_experiential_2017 %}, {% cite vailasseri_embedding_2021 %}

--    WIL can be a way of attracting prospective students and be a vehicle for facilitating strong partnerships with industry.
-Such partnerships can lead to better engagement and retention rates {% cite ferns_driving_2016 %} {% cite patrick_wil_2008 %}.
+-    WIL attracts prospective students.
+It is a vehicle for facilitating strong partnerships with industry which lead to better engagement and retention rates {% cite ferns_driving_2016 %} {% cite patrick_wil_2008 %}.

-Some educators view the need for HEI to cater to the workplace as being problematic.
-They claim their imperative is to serve a higher educational purpose. {% cite billett_realising_2009 %}
+-   Faculty members also benefit from embedding WIL in the curriculum.
+Engaging with industry partners ensures curriculum remains aligned with current professional practices and trends.
+Partnering with employers also provides faculty with insights into workplace demands, enabling them to design more consequential learning experiences in the classroom.
+Faculty gain opportunities to expand their networks and stay connected to industry developments, enhancing their teaching effectiveness {% cite stirling_practical_2024 %}.

 ### Why Embedding WIL is a Good Thing